OpenVoiceOS/community-docs/docs/architecture.md

 VAD Plugins serve to detect when you are actually speaking to the device, and when you quit talking.

+Typicaly, unless you are having issues with your device hearing you, this plugin does not need changed.

 [OVOS Supported VAD Plugins](https://github.com/orgs/OpenVoiceOS/repositories?q=ovos-vad-plugin&type=all&language=&sort=)

 **TODO** fix link to vad stuff